AmeerMoukadam/GameShow-Application-OOP1/README.md

 # GameShow Application OOP
-This is a gameshow application built with javascript using object oriented programming.
+This is a gameshow application built with vanilla JavaScript.
+The programming paradigm used to create this program is object oriented programming.

 Understand the rules of the game: